tylerdionne/OverTheWire-Narnia-Write-ups/Level 8/README.md

 This gives us the following output:
 addr of LVL8: 0xffffdfa5

 Go into gdb, disassemble func(), set a break point right before exit, run with 20 A's as arg, display 20 values below $esp, get the address after the last 0x41414141 string for me it is (0xffffd790).
-In our actual payload we will be writing 12 more bytes so we need to subtract 12 from this.
+In our actual payload we will be writing 12 more bytes so we need to subtract 12 from this (0xffffd78c).